Cherries Health Benefits

 Lucius Licinius Lucullus is recorded to have brought a cultivated cherry from Anatolia to Rome in 72 BC.
 Later, King Henry VIII, who had enjoyed the fruit in Flanders, had the cherry introduced to his country at Teynham, near Sittingbourne in Kent, England.

 Research also revealed that the health benefits of drinking one full glass of cherry juice daily equals the benefits of consuming 23 portions of vegetables and fruit.
-Further, it was determined that drinking 250ml of cherry juice provides more antioxidants than five portions of tomatoes, carrots, peas, watermelon and bananas.
-Antioxidants attack free radical molecules in the body and can also help prevent heart disease, aging, cancer and stroke.
+Furthermore, it was determined that drinking 250ml of cherry juice provides more antioxidants than five portions of tomatoes, carrots, peas, watermelon and bananas.
+Antioxidants attack free radical molecules in the body and can also help prevent heart disease, ageing, cancer and stroke.
 The juice tested was from the Montmorency tart cherry variety which is U.S. grown.

 Cherries contain numerous vitamins such as Vitamin C and Vitamin A, and are high in nutrients like beta-carotene, perillyl, ellagic acid, bioflavonoids and potassium.
 This delightful fruit also produces melatonin.
-Melatonin, in addition to helping slow the aging process, also helps control healthy sleep patterns.
+Melatonin, in addition to helping slow the ageing process, also helps control healthy sleep patterns.
 A diet that includes cherries can help decrease body fat, cholesterol and arthritic inflammation.

 The health benefits of cherries are quite impressive.
 In addition to the aforementioned benefits, Cherries also are known to relieve headaches, gout and the associated symptoms of Fibromyalgia Syndrome.